michiganian/shakestream/README.md

     Get a copy of d3.v7.min.js https://d3js.org/d3.v7.min.js
     Set up an http server to serve shake.html and d3.v7.min.js from the same directory
-    Another option is to place the html and js file under /usr/src/fe in the rfe container on the shake</ul>
+    Another option is to place the html and js file under /usr/src/fe in the rfe container on the shake

 ### Step 4 Enjoy
-    <ul>Open a browser to http://[YourWebserver]/shake.html</ul>
+    Open a browser to http://[YourWebserver]/shake.html

 # Screenshots
 3.9 Ontario CA Sep 7 2024, about 50 miles away